vatlab/blog/content/post/sos-workflow-engine.md

 SoS keeps track of runtime signatures so it will ignore a step if it has been executed before.
-The signatures consist of input, output, dependent targets, statements and their environments (e.g. used global variables) so a step would be re-executed if any of these items has changed.
+The signatures consist of input, output, dependent targets, statements and their environments (e.g. used global variables) and a step would be re-executed if any of these items has changed.
 The signatures are independent of step names and workflows so a step would be ignored even if it belongs to multiple workflows.

-What this means is that you can continuously revise and execute a workflow without worrying about the re-execution of time-consuming steps, and without worrying about the execution of relevant steps of the workflow with changing input or parameter.
+What this means is that you can continuously revise and execute a workflow without wasting time on the execution of steps that have been executed before, and without worrying about the re-execution of steps that should be re-executed because of changed input or parameters.

 ![SoS notebook with SoS](https://vatlab.github.io/sos-docs/doc/media/signature.gif)